synapticloop/documentr/README.md

 }
 ```

-The above file generated this complete `README.md` file, while only requiring 2 files to be created by hand
+The above file generated this complete `README.md` file, while only requiring 2 files to be created by hand.

-Looking at the `documentr.json` file in closer detail, There
+The `USAGE.txt` file provides more details of how to structure the `documentr.json` file and is shown below:

 #Java command line usage